annagmock/Shooter_Assignment/README.md

 # Shooter_Assignment
 Scripts for Shooter project assignment – Player and Enemy modifications

-## Task 1 - Player Movement - Done by Anna Grace Mock
+## Task 1 - Score Text done by Anna Grace Mock
-- Player.cs modified for left and right movement only
+-added a score text on the top left of the screen -code that makes the score go up

-- Shooting bullets upward fixed
+## Task 2 - Coin collectible one by Mauricio

-## Task 2 - Enemy 2 - Done by Mauricio
+-a coin that is collected by the player that raises the score